Understanding Reverse Mortgage Income Requirements

 Is there a maximum income that would keep you from qualifying for a reverse mortgage?

 There is no maximum amount of money you can make and still be eligible for a reverse mortgage.
-If you qualify for the minimum to make your payments of taxes, insurance any other debts you owe and still have a small amount left to live on each month as specified in the HUD financial assessment guidelines, you qualify for the loan.
-There is no maximum you can make as the loan is not a needs-based program that is only available to those whose income is limited.
+If you qualify for the minimum to make your payments of taxes, insurance, and any other debts you owe, and still have a small amount left to live on each month as specified in the HUD financial assessment guidelines, you qualify for the loan.
+There is no maximum amount you can borrow, as the loan is not a needs-based program, only available to those with limited income.

-Municipal or state pensions no longer need to demonstrate likelihood of continuation for credit qualification purposes.
+Municipal or state pensions no longer need to demonstrate the likelihood of continuation for credit qualification purposes.

 Source